redteaminfra/redteam-infra/puppet/modules/backflips/files/README.md

 machine that provides a reverse tunnel back into the attack machine's ssh server.
 It deploys keys to make this all possible.

+Linux backflips are in linux-ssh-backflips.

+OS X backflips are in osx-ssh-backflips.

 # Things to Take Note of

 * Port numbers for both reverse port forwards and socks proxies will need to be managed out of band.
 Implement a process and use it.
 * You are running an additional ssh server that your victims ssh